 “Teacher, which command in God’s Law is the most important?”

 Pray about what you can give this Christmas.
 Remember that Larry Stewart started small.
-I pray that you will receive the kind of joy that has driven the Kansas City “Secret Santa” for twenty-six years.
+I pray that you will receive the kind of joy that drove the Kansas City “Secret Santa” for twenty-seven years.
 The chance to witness the surprised joy of a person receiving an unexpected and much needed gift.
 Kind of like salvation, isn’t it?
 That is the gift that Jesus brought to Bethlehem two millenia ago.
-And that is another gift we should be eager to share this season.
+And that is another gift we should be eager to give away this season.